University Records Management Policy

 2. Other Policies or Contractual Obligations.
 Other university, college, or departmental policies or university contracts may dictate a retention period.
 Compliance with such policies and contracts is required.
 (Example: A credit card processing agreement requires charge records to be kept for two years).

 3. The Records Retention Schedule.
 The Records Retention Schedule (RRS), which is attached as Appendix B, is a non-exhaustive timetable stating a recommended retention period for various records as set out in federal and state regulations.
 Where possible, it provides the legal authority for a minimum retention period.
-This list will be maintained and updated by the Office of Legal Services.
-However, if you believe that the legal requirements related to a record are different from those listed on the RRS, please contact Legal Services.
+This list will be maintained and updated by the Office of General Counsel.
+However, if you believe that the legal requirements related to a record are different from those listed on the RRS, please contact the Office of General Counsel.

 4. Historical.
 Consider the historical significance of records.
 Please refer to "Guidelines for Determining Historical Significance" attached as Appendix C. (Example: A retiring professor’s lecture notes and correspondence.)